 In addition to the Azure portal, firewall rules can be managed programmatically by using the Azure CLI.
 See also Create and manage Azure Database for MySQL firewall rules using Azure CLI

-Troubleshooting the database firewall
+Troubleshooting firewall issues

 Consider the following points when access to the Microsoft Azure Database for MySQL server service does not behave as expected:

 Changes to the allow list have not taken effect yet: There may be as much as a five-minute delay for changes to the Azure Database for MySQL Server firewall configuration to take effect.